stephenmcd/vimeo-deck/README.md

 Here you can see the `setSlide` method used for defining the point in time when each slide should be loaded.
 It accepts three arguments:

-* `slideNumber`: The slide number to define the time point for
+* `slide`: The slide number to define the time point for
 * `time`: The point in time for the slide - can be a string in the format `minutes:seconds`, or an integer representing the time in total seconds